 • Where they came from

-• Interests (technology, architecture, marketing, or et cetera)
+• Interests (technology, architecture, marketing, et cetera)

 Another option for learning more about your audience is to use Audience Insights within your Facebook Ads Manager.
-You can add the tool onto your existing Facebook page fanbase and it’ll run the analytics for you.
+You can add the tool onto your existing Facebook page fanbase, and it’ll run the analytics for you.

 Convenient, right?